 Don't know anyone in your intended field?
 Network!
 One great way to start is through LinkedIn.
 Another is by making use of your undergraduate alumni network and/or career center.

 LEARN WHAT IS HOT.
 No matter whether you are changing fields or not, learn what is hot now and try to figure out what will be hot by the time you graduate.
 Now, of course, this is just a plan and chances are that what is hot in your industry or field now may very well be cold in the future.
 The point is to come across to Columbia Adcom as someone who is not only well informed, but has CUTTING-EDGE knowledge.
-Some great general sources for learning what is hot: Harvard Working Knowledge, Harvard Business Review, University of Chicago GSB's Working Papers, The University of Chicago's Capital Ideas, Stanford Social Innovation Review, Knowledge @ Wharton, and MIT Sloan Management Review.
+In addition to Columbia's Public Offering blog, also look at ideas@work, and The Chazen Web Journal of International Business.
+Some other great general sources for learning what is hot: Harvard Working Knowledge, Harvard Business Review, University of Chicago GSB's Working Papers, The University of Chicago's Capital Ideas, Stanford Social Innovation Review, Knowledge @ Wharton, and MIT Sloan Management Review.

 You may also want to do a search on itunes for podcasts: My favorites are Entrepreneurial Thought Leaders (from the Stanford School of Engineering, but totally relevant) Net Impact, Chicago GSB Podcast Series, and Harvard Business IdeaCast.
 INSEAD, IMD, LBS, and Wharton also have podcasts.

-LinkedIn Answers: I would suggest that everyone join LinkedIn and make use of LinkedIn Answers.
+LinkedIn Answers: Also consider joining LinkedIn and make use of LinkedIn Answers.
 LinkedIn Answers is a great way to tap into cutting edge expertise (including my admissions advice!).
 Follow LinkedIn's rules and you will often be able to obtain excellent information.

 Hoovers: For information about specific companies, Hoovers is just a great way to learn about key facts including competitors (a very useful way of knowing who else you might want to work for and to learn about an industry).
 While primarily focused on the US, Hoovers does have listings for companies worldwide.